 When the above code block is executed, it will give the following error:

 Since y is a private variable in the base class, the derived class is not able to access it.

-With this, we come to an end of this module in Python Tutorial.
-Now, if you want to know how python is used for data science, you can go through this blog on Python for Data Science
+With this, we come to the end of this module in Python Tutorial.
+Now, if you want to know how python is used for data science, you can go through this blog on Python Data Science tutorial.

 Further, check out our offers for Python Certification Course and also refer to the trending Python interview questions prepared by the industry experts.